Gavin-Persad/predictions/plan.md

 15. Make it so that scores do not show unitl the live fixtures start✅

-- rebuild the cups from the start.
+16. rebuild the cups from the start.
 We can now have fixtures picked by computer.

-- build edit george cup page
+17. build edit george cup page

-- get players and rounds showing
+- get players and rounds showing✅
 - get fixture selection working
 - get score and winners working
 - check progression to final and overall winner.